who we are

-Since 2013, we have developed our Theory of Change and summarised it in a four-step programme of engagement that aims to engage young people in democracy.
+Since 2013, we have developed our Theory of Change and summarised it in a step-by-step programme of engagement that aims to engage young people in democracy.
 And we’re just getting started.

 Step 1: Creating the space for conversation through our globally renowned Democracy Cafés, and the UK's leading youth summit; the Common Futures Forum.

 Our globally-renowned Democracy Cafés are our reinvigoration of the 17th-century coffee house tradition where members of society would come together and discuss local issues.
 We’ve taken this tradition and modernised it to take place in your local Starbucks with a bit more fun and frappuccinos!

 We have organised 500+ Democracy Cafés reaching over 40,000 young people, with more than 80% taking place outside of London.
 These include Aberdeen, Blackburn, Cardiff, Derry, Portsmouth and many more towns and cities across the UK.

 Alongside our Democracy Cafés, we host the UK's biggest youth summit, the Common Futures Forum, which brings together leaders, activists, and academics who engage with young people and the issues that they care about.

 The Forum was first launched in 2018 by the Mayor of London, Sadiq Khan.
 We have had more than 1,500 young people in attendance at the Forum with more than 120 speakers, platforming those from the world of technology, business, politics, and influencing.
 Our previous conferences have been widely successful in inspiring the next generation of change-makers.

 Our Democracy Cafés and Common Futures Forum have been endorsed by leading international institutions such as the United Nations, European Commission, and the United States States Department.